User Guide Cancel

 Render order and collapsing transformations

 A composition consists of layers stacked on top of one another in the Timeline panel.
 When the composition is rendered—either for previewing or for final output—the bottom layer is rendered first.
 Within each raster (non-vector) layer, elements are applied in the following order: masks, effects, transformations, and layer styles.
-For continuously rasterized vector layers, the default rendering order is masks, followed by transformations, and then effects.
+For continuously rasterized vector layers, the default rendering order is masks, followed by transformations and effects.

 Transformations are changes to those properties grouped under the Transform category in the Timeline panel, including Anchor Point, Position, Scale, Rotation, and Opacity.
-What you see that in the Layer panel is the result of the rendering before transformations are performed.
+What you see in the Layer panel is the result of the rendering before transformations are performed.

 Note: